 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is the fair value as at the date of acquisition.
-Subsequently, intangible assets are measured at cost less accumulated amortization and provision for impairment loss, if any.
+Subsequently, intangible assets are measured at cost less accumulated amortization and provision forimpairment loss, if any.
 Internally generated intangible assets, excluding capitalized development costs, are not capitalized and expenditure is reflected in the consolidated statement of income in the year in which the expenditure is incurred.

 The estimated useful life of intangible assets is assessed as either finite or indefinite.
-The estimated useful lives of intangible assets recognized as a result of the merger with AEI (see Note 6) are as follows:
+The estimated useful lives of intangible assets are as follows: